exercism/v3/languages/clojure/exercises/concept/basic-functions/.doc/after.md

 - Functions can receive one or more arguments.
 - Functions have docstrings which allow you to describe the function in words.
 - Once a function is defined, it can be invoked or imported elsewhere in the code.
-- The result of the last expression of a Clojure function is the value i returns.
+- The result of the last expression of a Clojure function is the value it returns.

 ## Additional Resources